How long does it take to cycle the Camel Trail?

 Is the Camel Trail traffic Free?

 The Camel Trail is traffic free, however to join the Bodmin section you will have to cycle on the road through the town of Wadebridge in the cycle lane. (approximately 5 mins).
+We do however recommend walking through the town.

 Do you open in the evenings?